tharol007/jenkins-demo/README.md

-This is a practice demo
+This is Jenkins practice demo